Raymon-Watson/Machine-Learning--Notes/ML-Notes/README.md

 ---

-## Neural Networks
+## 11. Neural Networks

-Core concepts to understand include:
+Once I am comfortable with traditional machine learning, I want to move on to neural networks.

+Start with:

 * Artificial neurons
 * Layers
 * Activation functions
+* Loss functions
 * Forward propagation
-* Loss functions
 * Backpropagation
 * Gradient descent
 * Learning rate
 * Batch size
 * Epochs

-Important architectures include:
+Then move on to:

-* Multilayer Perceptrons (MLPs)
+* Multilayer Perceptrons
-* Convolutional Neural Networks (CNNs)
+* Convolutional Neural Networks
-* Recurrent Neural Networks (RNNs)
+* Recurrent Neural Networks
 * Transformers

-The initial focus is on understanding basic feed-forward neural networks before moving to more specialised architectures.
+The priority is to understand simple feed-forward neural networks first before moving on to more specialised architectures.

 ---

-## General ML Concepts

-Some concepts apply across almost every machine learning problem:
+## 12. Machine Learning Workflow

+For most projects, I want to follow roughly the same structure:

+1. Understand the problem
+2. Load and inspect the data
+3. Perform exploratory data analysis
+4. Clean and prepare the data
-* Training, validation and test sets
+5. Split into training and test sets
-* Generalisation
-* Overfitting and underfitting
-* Bias-variance trade-off
-* Data leakage
-* Feature scaling
-* Regularisation
-* Hyperparameters vs model parameters
-* Cross-validation
-* Learning curves
-* Model interpretability
-* Reproducibility
-* Error analysis

-Understanding these ideas is generally more important than memorising large numbers of algorithms.
+6. Build a simple baseline model
+7. Train several suitable models
+8. Compare them using cross-validation
+9. Tune the strongest candidates
+10. Evaluate the final model on the test set
+11. Analyse errors and limitations
+12. Summarise the results

+Using a consistent workflow should make it easier to compare projects and build good habits.

 ---